cncf/project-template/contributor-ladder.md

     * Commits to being responsible for that specific area
     * Is supportive of new and occasional contributors and helps get useful PRs in shape to commit
 * Additional privileges:
-    * Has Github or CI/CD rights to approve pull requests in specific directories
+    * Has GitHub or CI/CD rights to approve pull requests in specific directories
     * Can recommend and review other contributors to become Reviewers

 <!-- TODO: define how this works with your specific system.
 For example:  "Is listed as Approver in the OWNERS file for certain directories. -->